Trudeau urged to delay trade talks until China frees two Canadians

 Since their arrest, Mr. Chang has been detained in a Shanghai prison while his wife has been barred from leaving China.

 Ms. Chang told the Prime Minister that her father, who owns Lulu Island Winery, has lost one third of his body weight since his imprisonment and she fears for his life.
-Her father is battling hepatitis C and two cancerous brain tumours.
+Her father is battling hepatitis C and two cancerous liver tumours.

 "Prior to his illegal detention, my father has had success managing his illness through careful attention to his diet.
 This is no longer possible.
 I fear that my father is now at serious risk of dying in his prison cell."